 The Director of the Bachelor of Science will introduce you to the structure of the Bachelor of Science and some ways to think about planning your course.
 Our First Year Science Subject Coordinators will then explain their subject areas and why you should think about studying them.

-Science 101, Lunch and UMSU Carnival Day
+Science 101 and Carnival

 Science Course Planning with Credit

 Coming into the Bachelor of Science with advanced standing.
 Don’t worry, this session is for you!
 This session is specifically designed for students commencing the Bachelor of Science with advanced standing (credit) from previous study.
 We will explain the choices you have and some useful strategies for course planning with credit.

 Science: Day 1 will include information sessions and social activities, so you’ll need to be prepared for both.
 We suggest that you bring:

 - A pen to take notes in the information sessions.
 Notepaper will be provided by us;

 - A bag or backpack: you’ll be given a Course Planning & Advice Guide, plus other bits and pieces on the day that you’ll want to hold onto;

 - A drink bottle and some sunscreen, as you’ll be spending time outside;